NaseemAhamed/library-management-service/README.md

     - StepVerifier is used for testing methods wherever a publisher is returned.

 - **Slf4j**
-    - Audit Trail
+    - Audit Trail.

 - **Java >= 8**
-    - Language and platform
+    - Language and platform.

 ------------------------------------------------------------------------